-Day 4 and 5-Knuckles Mountain Range Trek
+Day 4 And 5-Knuckles Mountain Range Trek

 We took the train early in the morning from Kandy’s bustling train station.
 It is excellently set up for tourists and we didn’t have any trouble finding what we needed.
 Just ask at your bnb for the train times and they should be able to help you out.

-As I’m sure you have read, Sri Lanka’s train journeys are a must and you won’t be disappointed.
+As we’re sure you have read, Sri Lanka’s train journeys are a must and you won’t be disappointed.
 The journeys here were a real highlight.
 We travelled on a local festival day, the trains were packed and we were squished into a cabin along with a huge group of bongo playing, Nirvana singing Sri Lanka boys and had a ball.